exakat/php-dictionary/dictionary/cqrs.ini.rst

 It also simplifies complex domain logic.
 Commands encapsulate intent and business rules cleanly, without being cluttered by the concerns of how data is presented or fetched.
 This makes the write side easier to test and reason about.

-CQRS pairs especially naturally with Event Sourcing, where state changes are stored as a sequence of events rather than overwriting rows : but it's worth noting that Event Sourcing is not necessary to benefit from CQRS.
+CQRS pairs especially naturally with Event Sourcing, where state changes are stored as a sequence of events rather than overwriting rows: but it's worth noting that Event Sourcing is not necessary to benefit from CQRS.
 The two are complementary, not dependent on each other.

 `Documentation <https://martinfowler.com/bliki/CQRS.html>`__